aspose-email/Aspose.Email-API-Reference-Tutorials/email/japanese/java/email-conversion-rendering/_index.md

 ## よくある質問

-**Q: 複数の EML ファイルを一括で MSG に変換できますか？**
+**Q: Can I convert a batch of EML files to MSG in one go?**
-A: はい。ディレクトリをループし、各ファイルを `MailMessage` でロードし、各出力 MSG に対して `save` を呼び出します。
+A: Yes.
+Loop through a directory, load each file with `MailMessage`, and call `save` for each output MSG.

-**Q: 変換中に埋め込み画像はどうなりますか？**
+**Q: What happens to embedded images during conversion?**
-A: インライン添付として保持され、結果の MSG またはレンダリングされた HTML に正しく表示されます。
+A: They are preserved as inline attachments and appear correctly in the resulting MSG or rendered HTML.

-**Q: 変換時に特定のヘッダーを除外できますか？**
+**Q: Is it possible to skip certain headers when converting?**
-A: 軽量な出力が必要な場合は、`MailMessageSaveOptions` を使用して特定のヘッダーやメタデータを除外できます。
+A: Use `MailMessageSaveOptions` to exclude specific headers or metadata if you need a lighter output.

-**Q: ライブラリは暗号化またはパスワード保護された EML ファイルをサポートしていますか？**
+**Q: Does the library support encrypted or password‑protected EML files?**
-A: 読み込む前に復号が必要です。正しいパスワードを提供すれば Aspose.Email はメッセージを読み取れます。
+A: Decryption must be performed before loading; Aspose.Email can read the message once you provide the correct password.

-**Q: “convert email attachments” は内部でどのように動作しますか？**
+**Q: How does “convert email attachments” work under the hood?**
-A: API は各添付ストリームをターゲット形式の添付コレクションにコピーし、データ損失がないことを保証します。
+A: The API copies each attachment stream into the target format’s attachment collection, ensuring no data loss.

 ---

-**最終更新日:** 2026-01-14
+**最終更新日:** 2026-04-08
 **テスト環境:** Aspose.Email for Java 24.12
 **作者:** Aspose